MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 You can save a report to a PDF document, Microsoft Word document, or Microsoft Excel document by choosing the **Send to** button, and then making your selection.

 ## <a name="ScheduleReport"></a> Scheduling a Report to Run
-You can schedule a report to run at a specific date and time.
-Scheduled reports are entered in the job queue and processed at the scheduled time, similar to other jobs.
+You can schedule or batch job a report to run at a specific date and time.
+Scheduled reports and batch jobs are entered in the job queue and processed at the scheduled time, similar to other jobs.
 You choose the **Schedule** option after you choose the **Send to** button, and then you enter information such as printer, and time and date.
 The report is then added to the job queue and will be run at the specified time.
 When the report is processed, the item will be removed from the job queue.
 For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

 You can choose to save the processed report to a file, such as an Excel, Word, or PDF, print it to a selected printer, or process the report only.
 If you choose to save the report to a file, then the processed report is sent to the **Report Inbox** area on your Role Center, where you can view it.